OpenUpSA/pocket-reporter/src/data/questions/crime.md

 type: questions
 questions_title: Crime
 questions:
-  - description: ''
+  - description: 'Names, ages, addresses, other personal information.'
-    question: >-
-      What is the name and details of the victims?
-Names, ages, addresses, other personal information.
+    question: 'What is the name and details of the victims? '
   - question: What was the crime and how was it committed?
-  - description: ''
+  - description: Confirm with official sources.
-    question: >-
-      What is the date, time and location of the crime?
-Confirm with official sources.
+    question: 'What is the date, time and location of the crime? '
+  - description: '(According to paramedics, police or other official sources.)'
+    question: 'In the case of death, what was the official cause?'
+  - question: What injuries did the victims suffer and what weapon was used?
+  - question: >-
+      What was the motivation for the crime and what is the background of victim? (if relevant?)
+  - question: Have there been any arrests and are there any suspects or clues?
+  - question: Are there any strange circumstances surrounding the crime?
+  - question: 'Get comment from the victim, witnesses, police and other official sources.'
 afr:
   questions_title: Misdaad
   questions: